splashkit/splashkit.io-starlight/src/content/docs/guides/Sprites/Getting Started With Sprites csharp.md

 don't interact with those.

-In order to be able to draw an image to a screen, we first have to provide some information to Splashkit.
+In order to be able to draw an image to a screen, we first have to provide some information to SplashKit.
 We have to have Bitmap images to pass into our [Create Sprite](/components/sprites/#create-sprite) function so that it can create a workable _Sprite_ file type for us.
 This looks something like this inside our Main() method: